Guide to the Alameda Neighborhood in Portland, Oregon

-Pearson Farm This short walk of just over half a mile will take you around the perimeter of the Pearson Farm, one of the earliest settlements in Alameda, dating to 1875.
+- Pearson Farm This short walk of just over half a mile will take you around the perimeter of the Pearson Farm, one of the earliest settlements in Alameda, dating to 1875.
 The starting point for this one is easy: the Pearson Pine at NE 29th and Fremont.
-Go stand under its broad branches and be prepared for time travel back through our neighborhood’s past.
+Stand under its broad branches and be prepared for time travel back to our neighborhood’s past.

 More About Alameda

 Learn more about the Alameda Neighborhood by visiting Portland Maps.
 The site provides information about businesses, demographic data, crime stats, parks, schools, aerial photos, maps, elevation, and more for the neighborhood.
 All you need is a property address — use “2866 NE Alameda Street” or an address of your choice.

 - Neighborhood Association Website Click here to access the Alameda neighborhood website.

 - Location From downtown cross over the Willamette River on the Broadway Bridge and head north on NE Broadway.
 Take a left on Martin Luther King, Jr. Boulevard.
 Turn right on NE Fremont Street – when you pass NE 21st Avenue look right or left, and you’re in Alameda.

 - Boundaries of Alameda North – NE Prescott.
 South – NE Knott.
 East – NE 33rd Avenue/NE 37th Avenue.
 West – NE 21st Avenue.
 The southwest corner of Alameda overlaps with part of the Alameda neighborhood.

 - Topography Hilly on the Alameda Ridge.
 Mature trees and wooded parks.